MarcoN-203/Portflio/README.md

 # Introduction
 This is a portfolio of projects I have completed in school.
-They showcase my skills in OOP and the ability to code gameplay functions.
+They showcase my skills in OOP and the ability to code gameplay functions using linear algebra.
-Each project delves into a different game style showcasing my experience.
+Each project delves into a different game style showcasing my wide experience.

 # Projects

 ## Project 1:
-Is a fruit ninja like game that counts your score
+This game is similar to fruit ninja, simply click on the foods and boxes while dodging the bombs.
+If you drop one food the game ends and you lose!

+## Project 2:
+A game where you stay on platform with waves of enemies trying to knock you off.
+Grab powerups to defend yourself and see how far you can go!

+## Project 3:
+An endless runner where you try to see how far you can last.
+Has sound effects, particle effects, and animations.

+## Project 4:
-has you face an infinite amount of animals that you have to feed by giving them sandwiches.
+This project has you face an infinite amount of animals that you have to feed by giving them sandwiches.
+Press the space bar to fire one.